corecaps/YggdrasilWM/README.md

 YggdrasilWM is a tiling window manager for X11.
 It is written in C++ and uses the Xlib library.
 It is inspired by dwm and xmonad.

 YggdrasilWM is a **learning project** for me, so it is **not intended to be used as a daily driver**.

+## License
+YggdrasilWM is licensed under the GNU General Public License v3.
+The full GPL license is available in the LICENSE file.

 ## Dependencies
 - cmake